When you are being sued, the service of process is the method by which the defendant is notified.

 A limited liability company (LLC) can sue or be sued in its own name.
 In fact, asset protection is one of the major reasons for forming an LLC.
 It places a wall of protection around your personal assets and limits an owner’s liability to the amount invested in the business.
 Limited liability means that your personal assets cannot be reached by business creditors—including judgment creditors.

 CT tip: The owner’s actions can breach this wall of protection.
 For example, if the owner co-signs a business loan and the company defaults, the lender can proceed against the owner.
-Similarly, if the owner consistently treats the business a personal piggy bank and neglects to maintain separate accounts and document transactions with the business, then the courts may disregard the entity as a sham.
+Similarly, if the owner consistently treats the business as a personal piggy bank and neglects to maintain separate accounts and document transactions with the business, the courts may then disregard the entity as a sham.

 Service of process initiates a lawsuit

-The Registered Agent accepts these documents and then notifies and forwards them to the appropriate contact in your organization.
+The registered agent accepts these legal documents and then notifies and forwards them to the appropriate contact in the organization.
 Time is of the essence — generally, an answer or response must be filed within 20 days of the receipt of service.

-CT tip: If your company does not have a Registered Agent or the address for the agent is not current, the lawsuit can still proceed.
+If your company does not have a registered agent or the address for the agent is not current, the lawsuit can still proceed.
 The court will use an alternative method to get jurisdiction over the LLC.
 This may mean that a default judgment can be entered against a business without the business having any opportunity to defend itself.